-Children and adolescents who have experienced dating violence may show similar physical, behavioral, and emotional warning signs.
-[Dating Violence, Discrimination, Harassment, and Retaliation (All Grade Levels) and Consent to Instruction on Prevention of Child Abuse, Family Violence, Dating Violence, and Sex Trafficking.]
+Be aware that children and adolescents who have experienced dating violence may show similar physical, behavioral, and emotional warning signs.
+[See Dating Violence, Discrimination, Harassment, and Retaliation on page 40 and Consent to Instruction on Prevention of Child Abuse, Family Violence, Dating Violence, and Sex Trafficking on page 7.]